 Funding is provided for California State Special Schools' students' transportation on weekends and school holiday periods.

-The federal Preschool Instructional Programs provide funding for special education and services to children with disabilities ages three to five.
+The federal Preschool Instructional Programs provide funding for special education and services to children with disabilities ages three through five.
 This funding comes from IDEA, Part B, § 619.

-Pre-Kindergarten Staff Development funds provide for local staff development opportunities for those who work in infant and preschool programs.
-The funds are disseminated on a pro-rata basis based on the prior year December student count, ages three to five.
+Preschool Staff Development funds provide for local staff development opportunities for those who work in infant and preschool programs.
+The funds are disseminated on a pro-rata basis based on the prior year December student count, ages three through five.
 The minimum grant per SELPA is $1,000.
-The source of funds is the federal Preschool Grant (§ 619 of Part B, IDEA).
+The source of funds is the federal Preschool Grant (IDEA, Part B, § 619).

 - Cost impacts are computed for SELPAs in four areas: